Application and API onboarding

 - Users with View permissions cannot share a shared application.

 As the admin or owner of the application, you can use this option to share the application with a specific team.
 Team members will then be able to access the application and perform activities based on their permission.
+You can also remove permissions for the selected team.

 - Click on "Administration" menu icon in the top bar.